athulck/VAPT/HaCKTools.md

 ## Web App Exploitation
 This probably has a custom developed web application which include some web security flaw which must be identified and exploited.
 The question is: Which security flaw?

-##### PHP Object Injection
-The [vulnerability](https://owasp.org/www-community/vulnerabilities/PHP_Object_Injection) occurs when user-supplied input is not properly sanitized before being passed to the unserialize() PHP function.
-In order to successfully exploit a PHP Object Injection vulnerability two conditions must be met:

-1. The application must have a class which implements a PHP magic method (such as __wakeup or __destruct) that can be used to carry out malicious attacks, or to start a “POP chain”.
-2. All of the classes used during the attack must be declared when the vulnerable unserialize() is being called, otherwise object autoloading must be supported for such classes.

 ### Directory Enumeration